8 of the Best Beach Vacations in the U.S. (Plus Tips to Make It Affordable)

 4. Waikiki Beach, Oahu

 Several Hawaiian beaches top the list, including Waikiki Beach in Oahu.
-This world-class beach stretches for two miles and has everything you’ll need for a fun-filled vacation in a tropical oasis.
+This world-class beach stretches for two miles and has everything you’ll need for a fun-filled vacation in a tropical oasis including tons of food options.

 Over 10 million people visit Waikiki each year.
 Whether you spend your time enjoying the white sand beach or plan to get out and explore the island, you’ll find plenty of things to do on Oahu.
 Waikiki Beach is a popular place to book a family vacation, but it’s equally popular as a honeymoon or romantic getaway.